 About the study

 The phase 3 study was a multinational study involving 277 adults.
 People with moderate renal impairment were defined as those with stage 3 chronic kidney disease.
 Participants were randomised to either Victoza® 1.8 mg, the highest dosage available, or placebo as add-on to existing oral antidiabetic treatment and/or insulin therapy.
 The mean age of participants was 68 years old and 66.3 for people treated with Victoza® or placebo, respectively.
 The primary endpoint was percentage change in HbA1c from baseline.
-Other endpoints included HbA1c to target <7% and body weight change from baseline.
+Other endpoints included HbA1c to target body weight change from baseline.
 Renal function was measured by estimated glomerular filtration rate (eGFR) change from baseline.

 Victoza® is a human glucagon-like peptide-1 (GLP-1) analog that was approved by the U.S. Food and Drug Administration on January 25, 2010, as an adjunct to diet and exercise to improve blood sugar control in adults with type 2 diabetes.